kulcsarrudolf/pasztor.at/content/blog/2019-12-18-forwarding-ip-traffic-through-a-vpn.md

 slug: forwarding-ip-traffic-through-a-vpn
 date: "2019-12-18T00:00:00Z"
 publishDate: "2019-12-18T00:00:00Z"
-excerpt: 'You have two servers and want to serve the traffic for an IP address on one server from another server? '
+summary: 'You have two servers and want to serve the traffic for an IP address on one server from another server? '
-fbimage: /assets/img/forward-ip-traffic-vpn.png
+fbimage: posts/forward-ip-traffic-vpn.png
-googleimage: /assets/img/forward-ip-traffic-vpn.png
+googleimage: posts/forward-ip-traffic-vpn.png
-preview: /assets/img/forward-ip-traffic-vpn.jpg
+preview: posts/forward-ip-traffic-vpn.jpg
 sharing:
   discord: '@everyone @krnlpnc#1927 asked for it: how do do you forward IP traffic
     through a VPN'